Above is a portrait of bell hooks that I painted for my ongoing series, The Educators.

 - “One of the most vital ways we sustain ourselves is by building communities of resistance, places we know we are not alone” (from Yearning: Race, Gender, and Cultural Politics, New York: Routledge, 2014, p.
 227).

 - “When we, as educators, allow our pedagogy to be radically changed by our recognition of a multicultural world.
 We can give students the education they desire and deserve.
-We can teach in ways that transform consciousness, creating a climate of free expression that is the essence of a truly liberatory liberal arts education” (from Teaching to Trangress: Education as the Practice of Freedom, New York: Routlege, 1994, p.
+We can teach in ways that transform consciousness, creating a climate of free expression that is the essence of a truly liberatory liberal arts education” (from Teaching to Transgress: Education as the Practice of Freedom, New York: Routledge, 1994, p.
 44).

 - “Most children are amazing critical thinkers before we silence them” (from “bell hooks: Buddhism, the Beats and Loving Blackness,” a dialogue between bell hooks and George Yancy, New York Times, 10 December 2015).